JFSoftwareServices/fizzbuzz/readme.md

 # Mini Code Test: FizzBuzz

-### What is FizzBuzz
-FizzBuzz is an application that prints the numbers from 1 to 100.
-But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
-For numbers which are multiples of both three and the application five prints “FizzBuzz”.
+### Running the Application

+To run the original application.

+To run the stagetwo application.

-### Running the Tests
+### Running Tests
-To run tests simply run "mvn clean test" from the commandline.
+To run tests "mvn clean test"

 ### Test Results
-Results are visible in the commandline shell after running tests.
+Results are visible in the shell after running tests.

+### Future Improvements
+Included functionality to launch the application via Maven using a suitable plugin.

+### Notes
+Every thing executes successfully on my mac - macOS Mojave 10.14.6